Student Early Alert Notice

 952-888-4777 ext.
 458

-Kathy Allen, associate dean, College of Acupuncture and Oriental Medicine
+Kathy Allen, associate dean, Acupuncture and Oriental Medicine Program

-Dr. Don Deal, assistant professor, College of Undergraduate Health Sciences
+Dr. Don Deal, assistant professor, Undergraduate Health Sciences

-Dr. Michele Renee, assistant professor, School of Massage Therapy
+Dr. Michele Renee, assistant professor, Massage Therapy Program

 Dr. Jodell Skaufel, assistant professor, College of Chiropractic